Confoederatio/Confoederatio-Docs/FAQs.md

 Confoederatio is split into four divisions: CAD (Confoederatio, Artistic Division); CRD (Confoederatio, Research Division); CTD (Confoederatio, Technical Division); and the Preservés.
 Grand-strategy development responsibilities rest solely with CTD, whilst CRD works purely on academic-related research and dataset production that may be of use to grand-strategy games and modelling.
 Each division may be recognised by their colour code, with the exception of the Preservés, which uses the Southern Cross as its coat of arms.
 CAD is represented in orange, CRD in teal, and CTD in neon green.

 Question categories, apart from general questions, are arranged alphabetically.
 You can use `Ctrl + F` to find answers of interest.

-> [!WARNING]
-> The **FAQ** section is currently being overhauled.
-If you have any specific questions, please contact us over Discord or Email.
 ## Organisation

 **General.**